- Graduate Nursing Program Requirements

 Withdrawals are defined by the time in the semester you wish to withdraw.
 There are both academic and financial implications associated with the date you drop your course(s).
 Should you wish to withdraw from a course with a grade of W or WF, a grade of W or WF will be recorded on your transcript.
 A grade of W will not be calculated in your GPA, but will be recorded on your permanent record.
 Courses dropped after the WF deadline will be recorded as a WF on your permanent record.
 The grade of WF is treated as an F in the calculation of your GPA.
 The WF deadline will vary based on the part of term for your class found in SSC.
 Prior to withdrawing, you are encouraged to view your Concise Student Schedule located on the Registration tab of the Student section found in SSC to identify your part of term, speak with a counselor at the Office of Financial Aid and Scholarships for questions regarding how dropping some or all your courses will impact your aid (e.g. federal and private loans, grants, scholarships, special status, etc.).

-A student who wishes to drop a course for medical reasons or other acceptable cause after the session penalty date specified on the Academic Calendar for that term (last day to receive a W), may petition for assignment of W by submitting a Request for Assignment of W for Extenuating Circumstances form (AS-122A) available from the Executive Director of Student Affairs with the appropriate documentation of circumstances, (e.g., a letter from a physician or health care provider).
+A student who wishes to drop a course for medical reasons or other acceptable cause after the session penalty date specified on the Academic Calendar for that term (last day to receive a W), may petition for assignment of W by submitting a Request for Assignment of W for Extenuating Circumstances form (AS-122A) available from the Assistant Dean for Student Affairs with the appropriate documentation of circumstances, (e.g., a letter from a physician or health care provider).
 The petition requires the approval of the student’s graduate director, the instructor of each course, and the dean of The Graduate School.
 A request for partial reduction (rather than complete) withdrawal for extenuating circumstances must include evidence (i.e., a written statement from a physician, counselor, or other qualified professional; or other documentation of extenuating circumstances) that a reduction in, rather than complete withdrawal from, student course work is appropriate.
 Students must be aware that liability for repayment of student loans and other financial obligations may apply.
 Note: W or WF does count as an attempt of the course.
 Only two attempts per course are permitted.

 For information about tuition refunds, please contact the Bursar’s Office.